Hans Berr: Berr in command

 By 8 October, when the Luftstreitkräfte reorganization became official, Berr had been using his combat experience to teach tactics to his squadron.
 As the Autumn foul weather cleared enough for flight, both Berr and the new squadron began a run of victories that would result in its being dubbed the KanonestaffelIn ("squadron of aces").

 Berr led by example.
 In the four weeks from 7 October to 3 November 1916, Berr shot down seven enemy airplanes and an observation balloon.
 On 7 October 1916, he shot down two enemy aircraft over Combles, France.
 On an evening patrol on 20 October, his victim was a British Royal Aircraft Factory F.E.2b.
 Added to his two Eindecker victories, his third triumph while flying with his squadron made Hans Berr an ace.

 On 22 October, a French Morane Parasol fell under his guns.
 On 26 October, Berr shot down another British FE.2b at 1800 hours, followed up by a highly hazardous successful assault on an observation balloon ten minutes later.
 On 1 November, his victim was another Caudron.
 His last victory, his tenth, came on 3 November over a British BE.2C.

 Now the awards caught up to the valor, as his pending nominations for awards began to be approved and the medals awarded.
 On 10 November 1916, he added the Royal House Order of Hohenzollern to his Iron Cross and other earlier medals.
 Germany's most prestigious military award followed; Berr was awarded the Blue Max on 4 December 1916.
 Berr was the last of the early German fliers to receive the Blue Max for eight victories.

 Hans Berr would continue to lead Jagdstaffel 5, though with no further victories.

 Death in action

 On Good Friday, 6 April 1917, Berr and his wingman Paul Hoppe collided and were killed while engaged in a dogfight with No. 57 Squadron RFC.

-Hans Berr is buried in the Alter Friedhof Teltower-Vorstadt cemetery, Potsdam, Germany.
+Hans Berr is buried in the Neuer Friedhof in Potsdam, Germany.